SunOpta (STKL)

 Competitors include private companies Organic Valley and Nature’s Path along with public companies Oatly (NASDAQ:OTLY), Conagra (NYSE:CAG), and General Mills (NYSE:GIS).

-As you can see below, SunOpta struggled to generate demand over the last three years.
-Its sales dropped by 4.2% annually despite consumers buying more of its products.
+As you can see below, SunOpta’s revenue declined by 1.6% per year over the last three years despite consumers buying more of its products.
 We’ll explore what this means in the "Volume Growth" section.

-Looking ahead, sell-side analysts expect revenue to grow 8.2% over the next 12 months, an acceleration versus the last three years.
-This projection is noteworthy and implies its newer products will spur better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 8.1% over the next 12 months, an acceleration versus the last three years.
+This projection is commendable and suggests its newer products will spur better top-line performance.

 SunOpta has bad unit economics for a consumer staples company, signaling it operates in a competitive market and lacks pricing power because its products can be substituted.
-As you can see below, it averaged a 16.1% gross margin over the last two years.
-That means SunOpta paid its suppliers a lot of money ($83.93 for every $100 in revenue) to run its business.
+As you can see below, it averaged a 15.1% gross margin over the last two years.
+Said differently, for every $100 in revenue, a chunky $84.89 went towards paying for raw materials, production of goods, transportation, and distribution.
+SunOpta Trailing 12-Month Gross Margin

 Revenue trends explain a company’s historical growth, but the change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-In Q1, SunOpta reported EPS at $0.04, up from $0.01 in the same quarter last year.
+In Q3, SunOpta reported adjusted EPS of $0.05, up from $0.02 in the same quarter last year.
 This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects SunOpta to perform poorly.
-Analysts forecast its full-year EPS of $0.15 will hit $0.20.
+Over the next 12 months, Wall Street expects SunOpta’s full-year EPS of $0.19 to grow 43%.

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-Taking a step back, an encouraging sign is that SunOpta’s margin expanded by 6.1 percentage points over the last year.
-The company’s improvement shows it’s heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose while its operating profitability was flat.
+Taking a step back, an encouraging sign is that SunOpta’s margin expanded by 6.3 percentage points over the last year.
+The company’s improvement shows it’s heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose more than its operating profitability.

-SunOpta’s free cash flow clocked in at $9.55 million in Q1, equivalent to a 4.7% margin.
-Its cash flow turned positive after being negative in the same quarter last year, building on its favorable historical trend.
+SunOpta’s free cash flow clocked in at $12.06 million in Q3, equivalent to a 5.9% margin.
+This cash profitability was in line with the comparable period last year and above its two-year average.

-SunOpta’s business quality ultimately falls short of our standards.
-For starters, its revenue has declined over the last three years.
-And while its volume growth has been in a league of its own, the downside is its gross margins make it more challenging to reach positive operating profits compared to other consumer staples businesses.
-On top of that, its brand caters to a niche market.
+We cheer for all companies serving everyday consumers, but in the case of SunOpta, we’ll be cheering from the sidelines.
+First off, its revenue has declined over the last three years.
+And while its volume growth has been in a league of its own, the downside is its projected EPS for the next year is lacking.
+On top of that, its gross margins make it more challenging to reach positive operating profits compared to other consumer staples businesses.

-SunOpta’s P/E ratio based on the next 12 months is 30.2x.
-This multiple tells us a lot of good news is priced in - we think there are better investment opportunities out there.
+SunOpta’s P/E ratio based on the next 12 months is 26x.
+At this valuation, there’s a lot of good news priced in - you can find more timely opportunities elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.